 What’s great about visiting Valencia with kids?
 What are the best things to do in Valencia with kids?

-Valencia is one of my favorite cities because it is so incredibly family friendly!
+Valencia is the best place in Spain for kids.
+It offers a variety of things to do for kids and the whole family.
 There’s a perfect mix of old and new here with plenty of things for families to do.
 You can check out the City of Sciences and Arts to experience a multi-block museum filled with hundreds of exhibits, bike the length of the inner city at Turia Park, or visit Valencia Bioparc to see the animals of Africa in one of the few zoo immersion sites in the world.
 If you visit in March, you can even experience the Las Fallas festival complete with larger than life puppets.

 What are potential challenges for families visiting Valencia?